-Montreal Urban Kit is, in many ways, about urban spaces such as streets, parks and neighbourhoods as well as about our many urban ways of living.
+Montreal Urban Kit is, in many ways, about urban spaces such as houses, parks, commercial streets, buses, railways, neighbourhoods...

-Compared to villages and small towns, cities are central mostly because of the large variety of products and services they offer.
+Compared to villages and small towns, cities are central mostly because of the large variety of services they offer.

-potential for friends, interactions and networking they offer.
+Cities are central because of the unlimited social potential for friends, interactions and networking they offer.

-The reason is quite simple, there are a great many of us and we tend to stick to our families, our friends, our co-workers and our neighbours.
+The reason is quite simple, there are a great many of us and we tend to stick mostly to our families, our friends, our co-workers and our neighbours.

 Urban art is a non violent form of expression that serves as a voice.
-Urban artists use graffiti art as a means of expressing themselves.
-Graffiti art can be a cry for attention, an attempt to reclaim urban spaces, or a reaction to social injustice.
+Graffiti artists use graffiti art as a means of asserting themselves, of making a statement or of expressing an opinion.

-Montreal hosts many annual sporting events and sports enthusiasts get to cheer on their favourite teams.
-Sports in Montreal has always played a major role in our history, our youth and our spare time.
+Then again, sports in Montreal have always played a major role in our history, our youth and our spare time.

 Despite global warming, our autumns still range from warm to chilly, winters are cold, snowy and windy, springs range from chilly to warm and summers bring a warm and hot humid weather.

-One of our distinctive features is that in Montreal, North is referred to as East and South is referred to as West.
+One of our distinctive features is that East is referred to as North by Montrealers and West is referred to as South.

 Montreal is the only city in the world where the sun sets in the North.
-What we did is to simply adapt our street system and grid to our geography.
+What we did is simply adapt our street system and grid to our geography.

-Streets that are perpendicular to the two rivers are referred to as North, the Rivière-des-Prairies or South, the Fleuve Saint-Laurent.
+Streets that are perpendicular to the two rivers are referred to as North, in the vicinity of the Rivière-des-Prairies or South, in the vicinity of the Fleuve Saint-Laurent.

 Montreal Urban Kit is probably the only island and city in the province of Quebec to hold as many subcultures and lifestyles.

 Non-immigrants, those who are Canadians by birth account for approximately two-thirds of our population, while immigrants and permanent residents form the last third.

-It's not all sunshine and roses in our urban vision Montreal.
+It's not all sunshine and roses in our Montreal urban vision.
 The City of Montreal needs to increase transit to its downtown core.

 Montreal also needs to build new primary schools, at least one new public secondary school, new dwellings with three or more bedrooms, new social and community housing units and new urban bike paths.

-The City of Montreal also needs to plant trees to reduce heat islands and urban air pollution, encourage urban gardening, implement a comprehensive program for affordable housings, promote the construction of energy-sufficient buildings and encourage car-sharing.
+The City also needs to plant trees to reduce heat islands and urban air pollution, encourage urban gardening, implement a comprehensive program for affordable housings, promote the construction of energy-sufficient buildings and encourage car-sharing.

-Many Montrealers are now leaving the city and moving to the suburbs, Laval in the North and Longueuil in the South where most if not all the public services and urban facilities are easily accessible by car just they are in the City of Montreal.
+Many Montrealers are now leaving the city and moving to the suburbs, Laval in the North and Longueuil in the South where most if not all the public services and urban facilities are easily accessible.

-The Island of Montreal is more and more compared to a "donut hole" in terms of population that lives in the suburbs and works in Montreal, especially in downtown Montreal.
+The Island of Montreal is now compared to a "donut hole" in terms of populations who live in the suburbs and work in Montreal, especially in downtown Montreal.

 More roads mean more cars and more cars mean more greenhouse gas emissions.
 Constant traffic congestion has a negative impact on our local economy and one of the possible solutions relies heavily on public transportation.